run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 kubectl get daemonset -n runai
 ```

 A _Daemonset_ runs on every node.
-Some of the Run:AI daemon-sets run on all nodes.
+Some of the Run:ai daemon-sets run on all nodes.
 Others run only on nodes that contain GPUs.
 Verify that for all daemonsets the _desired_ number is equal to  _current_ and to _ready_.

 Run: